NEW/NOW Francisca Benítez

 Throughout her career, Benítez has explored intersections between language, space, and politics through diverse media including drawing, photography, video, and performance.
 Although originally trained as an architect, Benítez has turned her attention increasingly to Deaf culture and sign languages in recent years—an endeavor inspired in part by her father, who became deaf as a child, and by Deaf communities’ struggles for the right to use their languages.
 Led by her interest in fostering encounters between Deaf and hearing communities within art spaces, she has utilized sign language as a visual form of communication, gesture, and performance in collaborative projects at institutions such as El Museo del Barrio, New York (2016), SITE Santa Fe and the New Mexico School for the Deaf, New Mexico (2016), The High Line, New York (2014), the Museo de Artes Visuales in Santiago, Chile (2013), and now the NBMAA.

-NEW/NEW: Francisca Benítez is made possible by the generous support of Raul and Emilie de Brigard, Mr. and Mrs. Jorge A. Delano, and the Mowell Family Fund.
+NEW/NEW: Francisca Benítez is made possible by the generous support of Raul and Emilie de Brigard and the Howard Fromson Endowment for Emerging Artists.
+Additional funding was provided by Mr. and Mrs. Jorge A. Delano and the Mowell Family Fund.

 December 14, 2017

 Join Chilean-born artist Francisca Benítez to learn about her art practice and her current research on Sign Language poetry.
 Benítez will explain how this ...

 “Life’s most persistent and urgent question is: what are you doing for others?”—Dr. Martin Luther King, Jr. On our annual Community Day: Martin Luther King, ...